duckpools/logic-contracts/README.md

 | 7 | `shortLoanFee` | Fee percentage for early repayment | Pool, Collateral | 0-1000 (denominator: 1000) |
 | 8 | `shortLoanDuration` | Block duration where short loan fee applies | Pool, Collateral | ≥ 0 |

+Note that `borrowLimit` should always have a spending path to set to 0 to close the quote.

 ### R9: Box Index (`Coll[Int]`) — REQUIRED

 At minimum, index 0 must contain the box index value: